router5/router5.github.io/_plugins/listeners.md

 ## Listen to a node change

-`addNodeListener(name, fn)` will register a listener which will be invoked when the specified route node is the "intersection" node of a route change, i.e. the lowest node in a tree remaining activated on a route change (the lowest common node).
+`addNodeListener(name, fn)` will register a listener which will be invoked when the specified route node is the __transition node__ of a route change, i.e. the intersection between deactivated and activated segments.

 For example, when navigating from route name `A.1.a` to `A.1.b`, node `a.1` is the _apex_ node.
 When navigating from `A.1.a` to `A.2`, `A` is the _apex_.